đŸŽŸïž Desert Magic | Aug 29 — Get Tickets & View Featured Chefs →Get Tickets →

 Chela's Latin Cuisine

 Chela’s Latin Cuisine in downtown Tucson blends rustic charm with modern flair.
 The space features exposed brick walls, high ceilings with wooden beams, and ambient blue and purple lighting.
 By night, it transforms into a lively nightclub with DJs and cocktails, offering a vibrant dining and entertainment experience.
+The dinner menu includes the likes of Mole Poblano, carnitas, molcajete, flautas, Camarones Culichi, Ceviche Tostada, Mexican Street Corn on a Stick, and Tacos de Calabaza: three roasted butternut squash tacos.

-Cast Iron Baked Eggs (Photo courtesy of The Cup Cafe)
+The Deposition (Photo courtesy of Cup Cafe)

 Cup Cafe

 Cup Cafe at Hotel Congress in downtown Tucson offers a blend of historic charm and modern flair.
-The interior features large windows, vintage tile floors, and eclectic decor that reflects the building’s 1919 origins.
+The interior features large windows, vintage tile floors, and eclectic decor that reflects the building's 1919 origins.
 Outside, the expansive patio is shaded by string lights and greenery, providing a relaxed setting for dining and live music.
-This inviting atmosphere has earned Cup Cafe recognition as one of OpenTable’s “Top 100 Neighborhood Gems in America.”
+This inviting atmosphere has earned Cup Cafe recognition as one of OpenTable's "Top 100 Neighborhood Gems in America."
+The signature dish is the Cast Iron Baked Eggs with poached eggs, ham, leeks, and gruyĂšre cheese.
+And check out the rotating dessert case.

 Carne Seca Burrito at El Charro Cafe (Photo credit: Jackie Tran)

-El Charro Café Downtown
+El Charro Café

-El Charro Café, located in downtown Tucson, offers a vibrant and historic atmosphere with its colorful walls, traditional Mexican decor, and charming courtyard.
+El Charro CafĂ©, located in downtown Tucson, offers a vibrant and historic atmosphere with its colorful walls, traditional Mexican decor, and charming courtyard.
 Established in 1922, it is recognized as the nation’s oldest Mexican restaurant in continuous operation by the same family.
 The interior features sombreros hanging from the ceiling, rustic wooden furnishings, and a warm, inviting ambiance that reflects its rich heritage.

 The signature carne seca is marinated beef dried in the Sonoran sun on the roof, shredded for filling dishes such as the chimichanga, a deep-fried burrito that El Charro accidentally invented.